dgwalder/Dominos/README.md

 	----------
 	Attributes
 	- GameBoard
+	- Player
 	- PlayerTurn
 		- attribute that stores the number of the player whose turn it is
 	- numTurns
 		- attribute which stores the total number of turns that have been played
+	- winner
+		- stores the winner

 	---------
 	Methods
 	- initModel
-		- initialized the whole game
+		- method which initializes the model elements
+	- playGame
+		- method for gameplay
 	- hasWonGame
 		- determines whether a player has won the game
 		- if this is true for any player, the game is done